6 Expert Roof Maintenance Tips to Prevent Costly Repairs

 A damaged roof often leads to poor insulation, forcing your HVAC system to work overtime to maintain a comfortable temperature.
 This results in higher energy bills.
 Ensuring your roof is well-maintained and properly insulated can improve energy efficiency and save you money in the long run.

 At Puetz Construction, we understand that your roof is one of the most important parts of your home, and maintaining it properly is essential for your family’s safety and comfort.
-With years of experience, a commitment to quality craftsmanship, and a dedication to treating every home like our own, we’re the team you can trust for all your roofing needs.
+With years of experience, a commitment to quality craftsmanship, and a dedication to treating every home like our own, we’re the roofing contractors you can trust for that A-1 roof your house needs.